News & Events The art of customer success and the guidelines to help you succeed

 Simply put, customer success is proactive, while customer support is reactive.

-Customer Tiering
+Customer tiering

 One of the first steps in ensuring all customers have a partnership with the business is understanding the importance of the relationship amongst all your other partnerships.
 Customer tiering can help your organization maintain focus where it’s needed.
 While every customer should be treated with the same respect, it is vital to understand and map the hierarchy that exists within your customer relationships.
 Understanding a customer’s projected lifetime value is critical when implementing a customer success program.